Background pattern

 Driving and using tools or machines

-• balance and coordination problems
+• have problems with balance and coordination

 CARVYKTI contains dimethyl sulfoxide (DMSO) and kanamycin

-This medication contains DMSO (a substance used to preserve frozen cells) and may contain traces of kanamycin (an aminoglycoside antibiotic), which may cause allergic reactions in some cases.
+This medicine contains DMSO (a substance used to preserve frozen cells) and may contain traces of kanamycin (an aminoglycoside antibiotic), which may cause allergic reactions in some cases.
 Your doctor will monitor you for signs of a possible allergic reaction.

-3. How CARVYKTI is administered
+3. How CARVYKTI is given

-Production of CARVYKTI from your own blood cells
+Preparation of CARVYKTI from your own blood cells

-• Antihistamines in case of an allergic reaction, such as diphenhydramine
+• antihistamines in case of an allergic reaction, such as diphenhydramine

-• medications for fever such as paracetamol.
+• medicines for fever, such as paracetamol.

-How CARVYKTI is administered
+How CARVYKTI is given to you

 CARVYKTI is the genetically modified version of your white blood cells.

-After CARVYKTI administration
+After you are given CARVYKTI

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Severe side effects
+Serious side effects

 Very common(may affect more than 1 in 10 people):